cdupre/leaflet.boating/README.md

 # Leaflet.Boating

-A useful control to geolocate the user showing his direction, speed and location as a simple boating app
+A useful control to geolocate the user showing his heading, speed and location as a simple boating app

 Tested with [Leaflet](http://leafletjs.com/) 1.9.2 in Firefox and Chrome